-In 2023, PWD regularly attended workgroup meetings which were switched to a hybrid platform following COVID-19 pandemic restrictions.
+In 2024, PWD regularly attended quarterly workgroup meetings which were held both in-person and virtually.

 4.2.2.4 CAFO Identification in the Area of Influence

 Concentrated animal feeding operations (CAFOs) are agricultural operations where animals are confined in small land areas.
 CAFOs have the potential to contribute Cryptosporidium contaminated runoff to the Schuylkill River watershed.
 In 2022, PWD retrieved updated CAFO data from PA DEP including number of animal equivalent units and primary animal for each operation.
 As of November 2022, a total of 86 CAFOs exist in the Schuylkill River watershed representing more than 69,000 animal equivalent units (AEUs, 1 AEU = 1,000 lbs. of animal weight).
 These totals mark a significant increase from 2019 data, during which 36 CAFOs representing more than 25,000 AEUs existed in the Schuylkill River watershed.